jdaly13/01_darts/README.md

 you can use this as a jquery Plugin $().dartScore();

-the function only takes one argument and that's an object with settings
+the function only takes one argument and that's an object with the following settings

-firstStart: (jquery object) this is the first element that is scored in the game
+firstStart: (jquery object) this is the first html element that is scored in the game

-e.g. "#first"
+e.g./default "#first"

-secondStart: (jquery object) this is the first element that is scored in the game
+secondStart: (jquery object) this is the first html element that is scored in the game

-e.g. "#second"
+e.g./default "#second"

-secondStart: (jquery object) colorbox element setting to show score is invalid
+secondStart: (jquery object) colorbox html element setting to show score is invalid

-e.g. "#warning"
+e.g./default "#warning"

+NEED TO FINISH BELOW OPTIONS

+colorboxWidth:

+colorboxHeight:

+colorboxOpacity:

+gameOverPopUp:

+inline:

+gameOver:

+onLoad:

+whichGame:

+whichPlayer:

+yourTeam:

+firstShooter:

+secondShooter:

+newGameButton:

+perDartElementFirst:

 To be continued...